How Many More VMs Can Be Provisioned

 Note that VMs in the profile must be currently in the powered on state, and that performance data collection must be completed for the given VMs.

-- Account VM CPU and memory reservations: defines whether CPU and memory reservations should be taken into account when calculating the number of VMs to be added.
+- Count reserved CPU and memory: defines whether CPU and memory reservations should be taken into account when calculating the number of VMs to be added.

-- Max utilization per datastore (%): defines the threshold for the maximum amount of space in use on a datastore.
+- Space utilization (%): defines the threshold for the maximum amount of space in use on a datastore.

-- Min free space per datastore (GB): defines the threshold for the minimum amount of free space left on a datastore.
+- Free space (min): defines the threshold for the minimum amount of free space in GB left on a datastore.

-- Datastore Read Rate (MBps): defines the threshold for read rate per second for datastores.
+- Read speed (max): defines the threshold for read rate in MB per second for datastores.

-- Datastore Write Rate (MBps): defines the threshold for write rate per second for datastores.
+- Write speed (max): defines the threshold for write rate in MB per second for datastores.

-- Put 1 host into maintenance mode: defines whether to simulate putting one host into maintenance mode when calculating the number of VMs to be added.
+- Put 1 host from each cluster into maintenance mode: defines whether to simulate putting one host into maintenance mode when calculating the number of VMs to be added.